zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/enable.md

 ---
 title: Enabling Authorization
-description: Enable Portworx authoriztion in Kubernetes
+description: Enable Portworx authorization in Kubernetes
 keywords: portworx, kubernetes, security, authorization, jwt, shared secret
 weight: 100
 series: k8s-op-maintain-auth
 ---

 Before proceeding with this installation, please review the [Security](/concepts/authorization) model used by Portworx.

 ## Enabling authorization
 {{<info>}}
-The following will be a cluster level interruption event while all the nodes in the system come back online with security enabled
+The following will be a cluster level interruption event while all the nodes in the system come back online with security enabled.
 {{</info>}}

 To enable authorization you must simply edit your Portworx `yaml` configuration to add the appropriate information.
 You must first create a Kubernetes Secret which holds the values of the environment variables.
 Then populate the environment variables required from your Secret.
 Here is an example of how to setup an environment variable from a Secret:

 * Create a secret: